 Rodents and predators

-Bird feeders reliably attract mice and rats, which are drawn to spilled seed on the ground.
+blank" rel="noopener noreferrer">Bird feeders reliably attract mice and rats, which are drawn to spilled seed on the ground.
+Yes, armadillos can sometimes dig through yards and look for insects and other foods, but bird seed is not their main diet spilled seed.
 More rodents mean more predators: hawks, foxes, and neighborhood cats will all take notice of a feeder area with a reliable prey population.
 Squirrels are a constant issue at most feeders.
 The best approach is a combination of squirrel-resistant feeders (pole-mounted with baffles, or caged feeders), regular ground cleanup, and not leaving excess seed to accumulate overnight.
 The U.S. Fish and Wildlife Service recommends not overfeeding and avoiding letting food pile up, which is good advice for managing the whole chain reaction.

 Other wildlife drawn to feeders